 Supplier shall keep real-time records of what it has drawn from the Consignment Inventory.
 Within three business days of the 15th and the last day of each month, Supplier shall provide Distributor with its usage of the Consignment Inventory, and Distributor shall promptly invoice Supplier for such usage.

-Supplier’s cost for the Consignment Inventory shall be the price corresponding with such Product on Schedule 3 at the time of delivery of such Product of the Consignment Inventory to Supplier, plus fourteen percent (14%) margin (or 16.28% markup).
+Supplier’s cost for the Consignment Inventory shall be the list price corresponding with such Product on Schedule 3 at the time of delivery of such Product of the Consignment Inventory to Supplier.
 For clarity, “delivery” shall mean the time that Supplier draws Products from the Consignment Inventory for its use.
 Supplier shall pay invoices issued by Distributor within 30 days of receipt.

 Supplier hereby releases and agrees to indemnify and hold Distributor and its affiliated companies, and its and their directors, officers, employees and agents (the Indemnified Parties) harmless from and against any and all liabilities, claims, demands, suits, damages and losses, (including without limitations all attorneys’ fees, costs and expenses in connection therewith or incident thereto) for deaths of or injuries to any persons whomsoever (including, without limitation, Supplier’s employees) and for loss of, damage to, destruction of, or delay in the delivery of any property whatsoever (including, without limitation property of Supplier) in any manner arising out of or in any way connected with the Consignment Inventory, regardless of the negligence, active, passive or any other type, of the Indemnified Parties; provided, however, the foregoing indemnification will not apply to any such claim or liability resulting from the willful misconduct of such Indemnified Party.
 Supplier shall, at the request of Distributor, negotiate any claim or defend any action or suit brought against Distributor or in which Distributor is joined as a party defendant based upon any other matters for which Supplier has released and indemnified Distributor as provided above.